-The Experience section of Google Search Console includes the newly added Page Experience report, Core Web Vitals report, and Mobile Usability report.
+The Experience section of Google Search Console includes the Page Experience, Core Web Vitals, and Mobile Usability reports.

 Page Experience report

-The Page Experience report has recently been rolled out by GSC to help professionals create pages that provide an improved user experience on mobile devices.
+The Page Experience report was rolled out by GSC to help professionals create pages that provide an improved user experience on mobile devices.
 Google evaluated this experience by taking into account the following criteria: Core Web Vitals (the speed and stability of the page loading) and HTTPS usage for desktop experience.
 Page experience signals for mobile also include mobile usability.

-The Page Experience report shows the percentage of good URLs, or in other words, those that have a Good status in the Core Web Vitals report, no mobile usability issues and security problems.
+The Page Experience report shows the percentage of good URLs, or in other words, those that have a Good status in the Core Web Vitals report, no mobile usability issues and no problems with HTTPS.
 In this report, you can also find the total number of impressions generated by good URLs.

-The chart represented in the Page Experience section displays the percentage of pages considered good on each given day.
+The chart represented in the Page Experience section displays the percentage of pages considered good by Google Search Console on each given day.

 What if the Experience report chart shows a small percentage of good URLs?